eclipse/kapua/docs/developer-guide/en/sso.md

 - **`sso.generic.openid.server.endpoint.auth` (optional)** : the endpoint URL to the authentication API.
 - **`sso.generic.openid.server.endpoint.logout`(optional)** : the logout endpoint of the OpenID provider.
 - **`sso.generic.openid.server.endpoint.token` (optional)** : the endpoint URL to the token API.
-- **`sso.generic.openid.conf.wellknown.path` (optional)** : to provide a custom OpenID well-known suffix (the default one is `/.well-known/openid-configuration` and it's attached as suffix to the issuer).

 ### Keycloak provider